yoonakang/IAT-1/IAT-master/tasks/compassion task/README.md

 1. Before the scanner task, participants were guided through the [demo](#demo).

 2. Scanner task description
-    1. A scanner-adapted compassion task was designed based on theories of lovingkindness meditation that uses directed well-wishing techniques (Kang et al., 2014).
+    1. A scanner-adapted compassion task was designed based on theories of lovingkindness meditation that uses directed well-wishing techniques.
     2. Participants were provided with an opportunity to make positive wishes for three target groups, including close others, acquaintances, and everyone in the world, and as vividly as they could, imagine situations in which these wishes come true in the future.
     3. Forty wish blocks (20 compassion wishes, 20 control wishes) were presented across two runs (20 wishes in each run) in a randomized order.
 Each wish block consisted of an initial wish phrase (2s; “May you be well”), followed by the target group to direct positive wishes to (10s; “Everyone in the world”) and importance rating (4s).
 Control wishes focused on everyday activities to allow comparisons of neural activity during transcendent vs. non-transcendent processing, using the same everyday activities that formed the within-subjects control trials for the affirmation and control groups (e.g., “May it be done easily: Heating up food in microwave”).
 Blocks were separated by fixation rest periods (3s); every fifth block contained a longer (10s) block of rest.
     4. For the full list of stimuli, see [compassion_stimuli.csv](https://github.com/cnlab/PhysicalActivity2/blob/master/tasks/compassion%20task/compassion_stimuli.csv)